nkuhlen/replication-study-financial-macro/README.md

 Building the Project
 --------------------

 The project is built using [Waf](https://code.google.com/p/waf/).
-After a successful build, the full documentation of the project can be found in
+After a successful build, the full documentation of the project can be found in:

 		project_documentation/index.html

 To run Waf and execute the files, you need to: